SELECTIVE AND ADDITIONAL LICENSING — LIVE

 Do I need a selective licence in Sefton?

-Selective licensing expands the scope of regulation to mean that all privately rented properties in a designated area must obtain a licence, regardless of the number of occupants or households formed.
+Selective licensing requires almost all privately rented properties in a designated area to be licensed, regardless of the number of occupants.

 How do I apply for a licence?